Students and faculty at top Turkish university battle Erdogan’s attempt at control

 Outside the Bogazici campus on Tuesday — all but a garrison, surrounded by metal police barricades and armed officers — a student named Ayse said the focus on LGTBQ students was aimed at dividing the protests.

 “They’re making it seem like a problem with the LGBT club, but this is not the case.
-Today for example we see on the news they are talking about LGBT as terrorists.”
+Today, for example, we see on the news they are talking about LGBT as terrorists.”
 But “all the students are against the rector,” she added.
 “This is about human rights.”